Multi-messenger constraints on Abelian-Higgs cosmic string networks: Discussion

 We modelled the uncertainty by supposing that a fraction of the AH string loops are NG-like and follow the loop distribution inferred from NG simulations~\cite{Blanco-Pillado:2013qja}, leading to a SGWB a factor $\fng$ smaller than the NG prediction.
-The improvement of the GWB estimation can be achieved when the further understanding of the NG-like loop production is established.
-Such a refinement may allows us to precisely probe AH model by the multi-band GWB observation including ground-based detectors and space-based detectors.
+We should note that our prediction highly depends on the assumed model of loop distribution.
+Therefore, further understanding of the NG-like loop production is indispensable for the refinement of our multi-messenger investigation.
+Resultant improvement of the SGWB estimation from the AH string network may allow us to precisely probe AH model by the multi-band GWB observation including ground-based detectors and space-based detectors.

 Then we probed the allowed parameter region of the AH strings by combining the constraints on gravitational wave production from NANOGrav~\cite{NANOGrav:2020bcs} with updated constraints on particle production from the DGRB and BBN.
 In practice, the particle production constraints are very similar and we used only the DGRB.
-In contrast to the previous studies on the cosmic string interpretation of the NANOGrav result, which simply fitted the SGWB from the cosmic strings by a power-law, we model the likelihood function for the AH string parameters, which has the advantage of avoiding a possible bias in the posterior.
+In contrast to the previous studies on the cosmic string interpretation of the NANOGrav result~\cite{Ellis:2020ena,Blasi:2020mfx,Buchmuller:2020lbh,Blanco-Pillado:2021ygr}, which simply fitted the SGWB from the cosmic strings by a power-law, we model the likelihood function for the AH string parameters, which has the advantage of avoiding a possible bias in the posterior.
 By maximizing this likelihood function, we map the sets of string parameters to the power-law parameter space.
 By inverting the map, we reconstruct the NANOGrav likelihood contours in the string parameter space.
 We find that, to account for the NANOGrav result with approximately 95\% confidence, while respecting the CMB bound on the string tension $G\mu \lesssim 10^{-7}$ and the simulation bound on the NG-like loop fraction $\fng \lesssim 0.1$, the combination $G\mu \fng^{2.6} \gtrsim 3.2 \times 10^{-13} \; (95\% )$ is required.
 From this, the DGRB bound on $G\mu$ implies an upper bound on SM decay fraction as $\bsm^2 < 0.03$, which indicates that more than 97$\%$ of the total network energy should end up in the form of dark matter or dark radiation.
 Interestingly, there is a possibility that the observed relic DM abundance can be explained by a specific AH model satisfying all the constraints mentioned above.

 Due to the suppression of the GWB amplitude by $\fng$, a higher value of the string tension is still viable for AH strings and the relatively high scale symmetry-breaking might be possible, up to the CMB bound $G\mu \lesssim 10^{-7}$.
 If the fraction of NG-like loops is sufficiently low, $f_{\rm NG} \lesssim 0.01$, the NANOGrav result cannot be explained by AH strings.
 Establishing whether the upper limit on $\fng$ is lower than this value motivates large-scale numerical simulation of AH loop production.